vgslavov/dev_ref/effective_c++.md

     * a class containing `const` members
     * a derived class which inherit from base classes declaring the copy assign. op. `private`
+* things to remember
+    * compilers may implicitly generate a class's default constructor, copy constructor, copy assignment operator, and destructor

 ### Item 6: Explicitly disallow the use of compiler-generated functions you do not want